Injectics

 The following shows the admin log in.

 When testing both forms for SQL injection, the former is the normal login conspicuous.
-This gets an error when entering the special character '.
-We use Burp Suite, because the client-side filter excludes the use of special characters.
+This gets an error when entering the special character '

 We use the following payload list of HackTricks to test for possible SQL injections.

-We use FFuF to try them out and filter the results with error message containing num_rows or no change at all.
-We have a variety of hits but choose the first one ' OR 'x'='x'#;.
+or no change at all.
+We have a variety of hits but choose the first one ' OR 'x'='x'#;

 On the dashboard, we have the possibility to edit the ranking list.

-Let's take a closer look at editing via /edit_leaderboard.php.
+Let's take a closer look at editing via /edit_leaderboard.php

 We are able to execute stacked queries.

-A stacked query attack involves injecting a payload that includes multiple SQL statements separated by a semicolon (;).
-This allows the attacker to execute multiple queries in a single execution context.
+A stacked query attack involves injecting a payload that includes multiple SQL statements separated by a semicolon (;

 We assume that the table is called leaderboard.
 We get the parameters from the URL.
 Using our stacked query, we can now rewrite the country field.
 This means that we can write information that we want to enumerate from the database into the country field in order to exfiltrate it.